Solovay model

-In the mathematical field of set theory, the Solovay model is a model constructed by Solovay (1970) in which all of the axioms of Zermelo–Fraenkel set theory (ZF) hold, exclusive of the axiom of choice, but in which all sets of real numbers are Lebesgue measurable.
+In the mathematical field of set theory, the Solovay model is a model constructed by Robert M. Solovay in which all of the axioms of Zermelo–Fraenkel set theory (ZF) hold, exclusive of the axiom of choice, but in which all sets of real numbers are Lebesgue measurable.
 The construction relies on the existence of an inaccessible cardinal.

-In this way Solovay showed that in the proof of the existence of a non-measurable set from ZFC (Zermelo–Fraenkel set theory plus the axiom of choice), the axiom of choice is essential, at least granted that the existence of an inaccessible cardinal is consistent with ZFC.
+In this way, Solovay showed that in the proof of the existence of a non-measurable set from ZFC (Zermelo–Fraenkel set theory plus the axiom of choice), the axiom of choice is essential, at least granted that the existence of an inaccessible cardinal is consistent with ZFC.

 Statement

 ZF stands for Zermelo–Fraenkel set theory, and DC for the axiom of dependent choice.

 Solovay's theorem is as follows.
 Assuming the existence of an inaccessible cardinal, there is an inner model of ZF + DC of a suitable forcing extension V[G] such that every set of reals is Lebesgue measurable, has the perfect set property, and has the Baire property.